 I have a beef with elementary school Common Core science.
 THIS IS NOT SCIENCE.
 This is memorization.
 Science is supposed to be about asking questions, testing, and forming conclusions.
 That is the way science works in the real world.

-And yet, the Common Core insists that science is memorizing things that have already been discovered, as if it were irrefutable, and all the questions have been asked and answered.
+And yet, the Common Core insists that science is memorizing things that have already been discovered as if they were irrefutable, and all the questions have been asked and answered.
 No wonder my girls think that science is boring.

 Still, there are tests to be taken both standardized and for their teacher.
 I found that my kids learn quite differently.
 One likes the material to be presented in a visual way.
 The other needs a deeper conceptual understanding to master the material.

 I still have one child to go so I created study guides for their tests.
-I researched and found well done videos.
-Some were cool experiments that my kids will love AND it will help them solidify a concept.
+I researched and found well-done videos.
+Some were cool experiments that my kids will love AND they will help them solidify a concept.
 Air pressure and heat?
 Think of that hot air balloon experiment.
 Other videos tied concepts together.